vasilisgiann21/zero-trust-monitoring-stack/README.md

 ## 🚀 Overview
-This repository contains the Infrastructure as Code (IaC) for a highly hardened, containerized homelab environment.
-The objective was to deploy a robust monitoring stack (Grafana/Prometheus) alongside a network-wide DNS sinkhole (Pi-hole) using a strict **Zero-Trust architecture**.
+This repository contains the Infrastructure as Code (IaC) for a hardened, containerized homelab environment.
+The objective was to deploy a robust monitoring stack (Grafana/Prometheus) alongside a network-wide DNS sinkhole (Pi-hole) utilizing a strict **Zero-Trust architecture**.

 Instead of relying on traditional perimeter security (like port-forwarding on an edge router), this infrastructure is mathematically invisible to both the public internet and the physical Local Area Network (LAN).
-All access is authenticated, encrypted, and routed exclusively through a Tailscale mesh VPN.
+All administrative and dashboard access is authenticated, encrypted, and routed exclusively through a Tailscale mesh VPN.

 ## 🛡️ Security Philosophy: Defense in Depth
-The core engineering philosophy of this project is to assume that the local Wi-Fi network is already compromised.
+The core engineering philosophy of this project assumes that the local Wi-Fi network is implicitly untrusted.
 Security is implemented in overlapping layers:

 1. **Identity-Based Access (Tailscale):** Creates an encrypted, peer-to-peer WireGuard tunnel.
-The server has zero open doors to the public internet.
+The server has zero exposed ports to the public internet.
 2. **Host Firewall (UFW):** The Uncomplicated Firewall acts as the OS-level gatekeeper.
-The default policy drops all incoming traffic, explicitly allowing only Port 22 (SSH) and traffic originating from the `tailscale0` encrypted interface.
+The default policy drops all incoming traffic, explicitly allowing only standard SSH management (Port 22) and traffic originating from the `tailscale0` encrypted interface.
-3. **Cryptographic Authentication:** Password authentication for SSH is disabled in favor of RSA/Ed25519 key pairs to prevent brute-force attacks.
-4. **Strict Network Binding:** Docker bypasses host firewalls by default.
+3. **Strict Network Binding:** Docker bypasses host firewalls by default.
 To neutralize this, container ports are strictly bound to the VPN interface, ensuring services cannot broadcast to the physical network card.

 ## 🧠 Engineering Challenges & Analytical Resolutions